 Also do come to the show in November; it is a fabulous event and showcases the best in mineral collecting in the UK.

-For access to the Members Only section, click on the Members Only tab, and a registration/log in form appears, and a tab labelled 'Sign Up'.
+For access to the Members Only section, click on the Members Only tab, and a log in form appears, and a tab labelled 'Sign Up'.

 Current issues of the journal can be read, and there is also a Membership List; please check that your details are correct, and if changes are necessary (or if details are missing), please advise the webmaster (see the Contact Us page).

 NOT A MEMBER?